Gardens of the Emerald Isle

 tour overview

 June is the beginning of summer, when the gardens and the countryside are at their most beautiful, and this new 16-day tour created and led by Mike Turner visits 15 of the most exciting garden landscapes to be found in Ireland.
-Beginning in Dublin, we travel north to Belfast, then south-west to the wild and rugged Connemara coast in County Galway, before heading south to the beautiful city of Cork, and so back to Dublin.
+Beginning in Dublin, we travel north to Belfast, then south-west to the wild and rugged Connemara coast in County Galway, before heading south to the beautiful city of Cork, and finally returning to Dublin.

-As well as the gardens, we will be visiting two of Ireland’s three UNESCO World Heritage sites: Newgrange in the Brú na Bóinne and The Giant’s Causeway.
+As well as the gardens, we will be visiting two of Ireland’s UNESCO World Heritage sites: Newgrange in the Brú na Bóinne and The Giant’s Causeway.
 You’ll also have a chance to kiss the Blarney Stone and sample some of Ireland’s famous whiskey!

 The choice of gardens and sites for a tour such as this will always be subjective.
 These are gardens that Mike loves, that inspire him, and his hope is that you will love them too.